 Schuele Boys Gang Associate Pleads Guilty to Drug Charge

-BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Tywone Smothers, 36, of Buffalo, pleaded guilty to conspiracy to distribute marijuana before U.S. District Judge Richard J. Arcara.
-The charge carries a maximum penalty of five years in prison, and $250,000 fine.
+BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Antwan Garner, 30, of Buffalo, NY, pleaded guilty to conspiracy to distribute cocaine before U.S. District Judge Richard J. Arcara.
+The charge carries a maximum penalty of 20 years in prison and a $1,000,000 fine.